Stokes problem: Solution

 There is a phase shift between the oscillation of the plate and the force created.

-Vorticity oscillations near the boundary
+Stokes boundary layer

+An important observation from Stokes' solution for the flow above the oscillating wall is that two fluid layers at a distance $2 \pi \sqrt{2\nu/\omega}$ oscillate in phase.

+This length defines a kind of wavelength of fluid motion normal to the plate.

+Since velocity oscillations decay exponentially as we move away from the wall, viscosity dominates fluid inertia in fluid layers adjacent to the wall.

+The length scale of this boundary layer is given by $\delta_{St} \approx \sqrt{\nu/\omega}$, and called the Stokes boundary layer.

-An important observation from Stokes' solution for the oscillating Stokes flow is that vorticity oscillations are confined to a thin boundary layer and damp exponentially when moving away from the wall.
+Thus, vorticity oscillations are confined to a thin boundary layer and damp exponentially when moving away from the wall.
 This observation is also valid for the case of a turbulent boundary layer.
 Outside the Stokes boundary layer – which is often the bulk of the fluid volume – the vorticity oscillations may be neglected.
 To good approximation, the flow velocity oscillations are irrotational outside the boundary layer, and potential flow theory can be applied to the oscillatory part of the motion.
 This significantly simplifies the solution of these flow problems, and is often applied in the irrotational flow regions of sound waves and water waves.